 The resource_capacity

-argument is a vector specifying the intrinsic resource
+argument can be a vector specifying the intrinsic

-carrying capacity for each size class.
-If it is not supplied, then the
+resource carrying capacity for each size class.
+Alternatively it can be a

 for all \(w\) less than w_pp_cutoff